 I am proud to serve as the Superintendent and Principal for New Heights School in Stillwater, MN.
 I have been with NHS since 1995 and have been involved in the administration of the school since September of 1996.
 A little-known fact about me; I am the longest-standing principal/administrator in the Stillwater School District Area (28 Years in leadership).

-In my 26 years, I have enjoyed working with students of all ability levels and have come to understand just how diversified learning abilities are among students of a single community.
+In my 29 years at New Heights, I have enjoyed working with students of all ability levels and have come to understand just how diversified learning abilities are among students of a single community.
 I truly believe that all children can learn, but they do not necessarily learn in the same way or at the same pace.
 That is why I am so proud to be involved with NHS.
-New Heights provides families of the Stillwater area with an important option, especially for children who need or want a smaller environment with fewer distractions.
+New Heights provides families of the greater Stillwater area with an important option, especially for children who need or want a smaller environment with fewer distractions.
 NHS has been and continues to be an excellent educational option that brings balance to the greater Stillwater community.
 I am very proud and pleased with the community’s enthusiasm for our school.
 I am also proud to have been such an integral part of the development and evolution of the school.

 Since 1995, I have taught several subjects at NHS including: